 "I don't know, but I will try.
 Now get to it!"
 Fraw replied, again moving toward Sterilization while the three dispersed to their new assignment.

 Amuro Ray was not in the best of physical conditions, to say the least.
-Even after he had awoken from his blackout in the Ark Royal's hangar, his head still painfully rung from his fight with Char, while he felt pain in parts of his body he hadn't known to exist before.
-It had taken quite a bit of effort for him to climb out of Unit Alpha's cockpit, even more to float toward a nearby turbolift without drifting off, and even more effort to keep himself standing when he the turbolift moved into the Ark's artificial gravity zone.
+Even after he had awoken from his blackout in the Ark Royal's hangar, his head still painfully rung from his fight with Aznable, while he felt pain in parts of his body he hadn't known to exist before.
+It had taken quite a bit of effort for him to climb out of Unit Alpha's cockpit, even more to float toward a nearby turbolift without drifting off, and even more effort to keep himself standing when he the turbolift moved into the Ark Royal's artificial gravity zone.
 He was still trying to figure out how he managed to get himself to the changing room, strip off his normal suit for his uniform, and then make his way to the mess hall for a late dinner, where he was in the present.

 At least I'm still in one piece. he thought as he went down the line with his tray, cooks piling on pieces of Aurelian chicken, rice and various vegetables along the way.
 As Amuro gazed at the food, he felt his stomach grumble, making him realize just how long it had been since lunch.
 How time flies when you're being shot at by cyclopean death machines.